pedroccrl/Wiremock4Microservices-Net/README.md

 ```

 ### RequestMatcher Property
-First create the Request Matching on property `RequestMatcher`.
-See the WireMock.Net [documentation](https://github.com/WireMock-Net/WireMock.Net/wiki/Request-Matching) for more details.
+Start by defining the request matching criteria within the `RequestMatcher` property.
+For more details, refer to the WireMock.Net [documentation](https://github.com/WireMock-Net/WireMock.Net/wiki/Request-Matching).

 ### Webhooks Property
-Optional property to configure the Webhooks.
-See the WireMock.Net [documentation](https://github.com/WireMock-Net/WireMock.Net/wiki/Webhook) for more details.
+The Webhooks property is optional and allows you to configure webhooks.
+Further information can be found in the WireMock.Net [documentation](https://github.com/WireMock-Net/WireMock.Net/wiki/Webhook).

 ### CallbackHandler Method
-The method responsible for generate the response based on RequestMessage, here you can use the original IRequestMessage and uses services to create more complex scenarios.
+The `CallbackHandler` method is responsible for generating the response based on the `RequestMessage`.
+You can use the original `IRequestMessage` and utilize services to create more complex scenarios.
+Here are examples of different response types:

 #### Single text
 ```csharp